chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 The current focus (see later point) is not on making documentation great.
 Rather, it's on implementing the language features that haven't yet been implemented.

+However, even if great documentation was the focus, one will still have to learn difficult concepts before they can be productive.
+This fact will never change.

 Thus, PureScript might not be the language for you:
 - If you value 'success' over 'costs,' use a different language.
 - If you value 'costs' over 'success' and are determined to learn hard things, use this language.